yvovonBerg/TycoonUE4Docs/docs/quickstart.md

 > Can't find your key?
 Check your beta welcome email, or raise an issue at the service center:
 Go to [Tycoon Service Center](https://tycoon.atlassian.net/servicedesk/customer/portals) or press submit bug.

-6. Make that Unreal is not running.
+6. Make sure that Unreal is not running.

 7. Click "install build".